-The recognition that addiction is not linked to a specific chemical object, and that it occurs with sex, or shopping, or gaming, should instead make us see that addiction can never be dealt with in a purely medical way, right?
+The recognition that addiction is not linked to a specific drug, and that it occurs with sex, or shopping, or gaming, should instead make us see that addiction can never be dealt with in a purely medical way, right?

 Wrong.
-Recently, the committee appointed by the American Psychiatric Association to create a new edition of its diagnostic manual-which will be called DSM-5-has identified the first official psychiatric non-drug addictive involvement.
-That's right-it's gambling-and so far only gambling.
-Not sex, nor videos, nor eating, nor shopping.
+In 2013, the new edition of the American psychiatric diagnostic manual - DSM-5 - identified the first official non-drug addiction.
+And it turns out to be gambling, and so far only gambling.
+Not sex, nor videos, nor mobile phones, nor social media or the Internet, nor eating, nor shopping.
 Just gambling.

 How do they justify this unique conclusion?
-Well, University of Pennsylvania psychiatrist Charles O'Brien, chair of the work group, said gambling deserves the designation of "addiction" because "pathological gambling and substance-use disorders are very similar in the way they affect the brain and neurological reward system."
+Well, University of Pennsylvania psychiatrist Charles O'Brien, chair of the DSM addiction work group, said gambling deserves the designation of "addiction" because "pathological gambling and substance-use disorders are very similar in the way they affect the brain and neurological reward system."
 And not sex?
 Or video games?
 Or eating?
 Or will all of this change, and will DSM recognize all of these as addictive?